 Fix for java.lang.UnsupportedClassVersionError in Java

-extends ClassFormatError
+class extends ClassFormatError

-which is a sub class of LinkageError
+, a subclass of LinkageError

 .